CUB-Geomicrobiology/assignment-team-intro/README.md

  1. Create a new branch for your edits
  2. Make edits in your branch:
-   - copy the contents of the `team-member-EXAMPLE.md` file into a new `team-member-YOURNAME.md` file for yourself
+    - copy the contents of the `team-member-EXAMPLE.md` file into a new `team-member-YOURNAME.md` file with your name
-   - answer the questions in the new `team-member-YOURNAME.md` file
+    - complete the assignment in the new `team-member-YOURNAME.md` file
     - edit the `team-assignment.md` file to make sure it links correctly to your `team-member-YOURNAME.md`
  3. Merge your branch back into the `master` (base = `master`)
  4. Fill out the rest of the `team-assignment.md` file together with your team (again, work in branches or coordinate who is editing the file).